astenlund/fs2ff/README.md

 Yes!
 Go to "Settings" -> "Flight Simulation" and enable the "Use Flight Simulator Data" option.

+### Enroute Flight Navigation

+Yes!
+Go to "Settings" -> "Primary position data source" and select "Traffic data receiver" as the main source.
+More information can be found in the [Enroute Flight Navigation Manual](https://akaflieg-freiburg.github.io/enrouteManual/02-tutorialBasic/07-simulator.html#connect-your-flight-simulator).

 ### Other apps (not verified by me)

 - FlyQ EFB (thanks, @erayymz)